 Please note: this list may be subject to change.

 Flights and accommodation

 Flights have been booked to and from Heathrow airport in London with British Airways.

 Accommodation will be in University-standard Halls of Residence or similar.
 Details will be confirmed prior to departure.

 Please note: you will be sharing a twin room with another student of the same sex.

-The visit will be led by senior members of Professional Services, including from the Alumni Office, and you will be joined by Dr Sumita Ketkar, Senior Lecturer in the Department of Leadership and Professional Development in the Westminster Business School.
+The visit will be led by senior members of Professional Services, including from the Alumni Office, and you will be joined by Dr Sumita Ketkar, Senior Lecturer in the School of Organisations, Economy and Society in the Westminster Business School.
 The visit will be subject to normal University risk assessments and regulations.

 You can find out more about the experience and read Business Management (Finance) BA Honours student Karolina Lubian’s blog post.